wp-plugins/miniorange-login-openid/readme.txt

 = Social Sharing =
 Allow anyone to easily share your website content using their favorite social sharing applications.
 Social Sharing applications include Facebook, Twitter, Google+, Pinterest, Reddit.
 Customize your social sharing buttons to suit to your website's theme.

-See the Screenshots section for visuals on social sharing.
+See the <a href="https://wordpress.org/plugins/miniorange-login-openid/screenshots/">Screenshots</a> section for visuals on social sharing.

 = Easy Integration =
 Easy integration with your website with options to add Social login on login page, registration page and comments section.
 Add `miniOrange - Social Login` widget to add social login in widget area.
 Add social sharing applications to home page, posts, content pages and anywhere on your site using widgets.
 For Social Sharing, use `miniOrange Sharing - Vertical` for floating vertical widget and `miniOrange Sharing - Horizontal` for horizontal widget to add social sharing in widget area.